hughfdjackson/immutable/README.markdown

 * They are immutable
 * They have all the same keys
+* All values are:
-* All values are strict equal, or .equal to one another
+** Mutable objects or primtive values that are strictly equal (===), ** Immutable objects that are .equal to one another

-## Iteration
+## Iteration methods

 Immutable objects and arrays can be iterated over almost identically, except that:
 * objects iterate over *all* keys, and return objects where appropriate;
 * arrays iterate over *only numberic* keys, and return arrays where appropriate.

-All iterator functions (unless mentioned) well pass the value, the key, and the original immutable object to their callback functions.
+All iterator methods (unless mentioned) will pass the value, the key, and the original immutable object to their callback functions.

 ### .map